Keck I and Keck II, with possible trades for SUBARU time.

 4.0 Observing History and Bibliography

-The COO Director places a premium on the demonstrated
+The Director and the Time Allocation Committee place a high premium on the effective use

-effective use of telescope time and timely publication of results derived
+of telescope time and the timely publication of results derived from the observations.

 Observing History: List the observing time allocated to you for all projects in the last four semesters